stantonwjones/nails-boilerplate/README.md

 //app/views/home/index.jsx

 The view each action searches for will always follow the pattern:
-//app/views/[controller name]/[action name].jsx
+//app/views/*\[controller name\]*/*\[action name\]*.jsx

 The file extension may differ based on which template engine you configure.

 Depending on the return value, Nails will pass a different set of parameters to the view engine:
-* <undefined> If there is no return statement in the action, Nails will pass the
-  <params> obect to the rendering engine.
+* **undefined** If there is no return statement in the action, Nails will pass the *params* obect to the rendering engine.
-* <Object> If a generic object is returned, Nails will attempt to autorender the view immediately using the returned object instead of <params>.
+* **Object** If a generic object is returned, Nails will attempt to autorender the view immediately using the returned object instead of *params*.
-* <Promise> If a promise is returned, Nails will wait to autorender the view until the <Promise> resolves.
-If it resolves with no return value, the view is rendered using <params>.
-Otherwise, the view is rendered using the resolved value of the <Promise>
+* **Promise** If a promise is returned, Nails will wait to autorender the view until the *Promise* resolves.
+If it resolves with no return value, the view is rendered using *params*.
+Otherwise, the view is rendered using the resolved value of the *Promise*

-* <Controller.DISABLE_AUTORENDER> The controller class defines a static constant you can use to disable Nails autorendering.
-Nails will wait for the <action>
-  to explicitly send a response to the client.
-If the action takes to long to send a response, Nails will respond to the client with a timeout error.
+If a response has already been sent to the client, autorender will be skipped.

 ###### Params
 Params is a generic JSON object which represents the request details.
 Usually, Params will correspond to the query portion of your request.

-For example, a GET request to <//some/path?item0=a&item1=b> will generate the params object:
+For example, a GET request to *//some/path?item0=a&item1=b* will generate the params object:
 ``` js
 {